geoscixyz/gpg/content/foundations/foundations_sevensteps.rst

 A seven-step framework for applied geophysics
 *********************************************

 Geophysics can play an important role in helping solve resource exploration, environmental, or geotechnical problems.
-Effective use of geophysics makes use of a seven-step framework.
-All seven tasks are inter-related, so the distinction between the steps can become blurred.
-For example, the geoscience problem will determine an appropriate interpretation procedure, which in turn will place constraints upon the survey design and choice of processing steps.
-Also, data processing, interpretation and synthesis are often particularly tightly related.
-However, it is useful to think in terms of these seven steps because they form a framework, which can be employed for any application of geophysical work to applied geoscience problems.
+The application of geophysics is most effectively carried out by following a seven-step framework.
+Careful thought and due dilligence at each step is important to achieve a final outcome.

 1. **Setup:** Establish the geoscience objectives, consider conventional practice, and identify how geophysics might contribute.
 Details of setting up the problem depend upon which of the four general task types is involved.
  - Locating buried objects